Mixed Economy

 It is important to mention that there is no single mixed economy model, but rather each country or region adapts and implements it in a particular way.
 Among the components and strategies available to this type of intermediate models are subsidies, taxes, regulations and other government intervention strategies, as well as public ownership of goods and companies.
 At the same time, unrestricted respect for private property and individual freedoms, including economic freedom, is implemented.

-You may be interested: Economic Development
+You may be interested: Saving

 There are many and very different variants of the mixed economy, such as Keynesianism, developmentalism, the welfare state, among others.
 Today, the vast majority of nations operate under some type of mixed economic system